ibrahimbutt/direwolf-arch-rice/README.md

 You should be done in an hour, however, it may take longer depending on your internet connection.

 #### Arch Linux
 In a nutshell, [Arch](https://www.archlinux.org/) is an independently developed general-purpose GNU/Linux distribution.
 The main reason you would choose this over other distributions is that it comes with the bare minimum and zero bloat.
-This allows you to have a lean system from the beginning, which I'm a fan of.
+This allows you to have a lean system from the beginning.

 If you've heard of Arch, you may have heard the installation isn't so simple.
 You may even find it to put you off.
 Don't worry about that.
 [Arch-Anyhwere](https://arch-anywhere.org/) makes installation easy.
 The only difference is that Arch-Anywhere has an installer.

 Installing Arch manually is outside the scope of this guide.
 If you prefer to install it manually, visit the [installation guide](https://wiki.archlinux.org/index.php/installation_guide).
-Otherwise, install [Arch-Anywhere](https://arch-anywhere.org/download/).
+Otherwise, use [Arch-Anywhere](https://arch-anywhere.org/download/).

 *Tip: To save time, download Arch/Arch-Anywhere while you read on.*